 And that often takes doing the thing you least want to do.

-We are exhausted but we are comfortable, so we say it’s okay.
-And carry on.
-Sometimes self care can be looking at the ugly truth we are hiding from ourselves.
+We are exhausted, but we are comfortable, so we say it’s okay.
+Sometimes self-care can mean looking at the ugly truth we are hiding from ourselves.

 Just Be Normal

 As women, there are all these expectations to be everything at once.

 We need to look glamorous while making cute fresh bread cutouts for the kids’ lunch.

 And of course, our homes need to look Instagram-perfect all the time.
 Sometimes it’s okay to be regular.
 Normal.
 Unexceptional.

 Self-care can be having a dirty kitchen and you being okay with that.